antirez/sds/README.md

 foo,bar,zap
 ```

-In many progrems it is useful to process a line in order to obtain the sub
+In many programs it is useful to process a line in order to obtain the sub
 strings it is composed of, so SDS provides a function that returns an
 array of SDS strings given a string and a separator.